Why you need a marketing strategy

 - your marketing goals

-- your marketing budget
+- marketing strategies/activities and budget

 In fact, Coschedule surveyed nearly 1600 professional marketers and found they are 313% more likely to report success if their strategy is documented.